paceval/paceval/README.md

 Use paceval when you need:

-- deterministic decision logic
+- deterministic decision logic and execution
 - explainable and auditable AI decisions
 - real‑time computation with predictable latency
 - energy‑efficient execution on edge devices
 - transparent risk scoring or optimization
 - safety‑critical or regulated decision systems
+- trusted interval computing
-- embedded decision engine capabilities
+- scalable from embedded systems to hyperscale computing

 ---